 We recently polled Members of FitBUX and asked them to identify their top questions about student loans.
-One of the most popular questions is: Should I Refinance My Student Loans?
+One of the most popular questions was: Should I Refinance My Student Loans?
 As I mentioned in our Student Loan Refinancing Guide, the correct decision is different for everyone.
 However, this article provides you with four answers for those looking to keep-it-simple.

 Table Of Contents:

 - Answer 1: Private Student Loans

 - Answer 4: A General Rule Of Thumb

 Should I refinance my student loans if I they are already private student loans?
 YES!
 You should look into refinancing because you should be able to get a lower rate now that you have graduated.

 Even if you need a co-signor again to refinance, you should do it because many refinance companies have a co-signor release clause that you might not have on your current co-signed loans.
 Here is an article to read more about refinancing student loans with a co-signor.

 There are two components that you have to analyze when deciding if you should refinance:

 - Savings: All else equal, how much could you save by refinancing to a loan with a lower interest rate.